Last updated: 8 June 2026

 - No ads in the app.
 You won't see banner ads or sponsored content inside Sprive.

 - No selling of personal data.
 Sprive states it does not sell your data.
-As always, read the privacy policy yourself to understand how information is used and shared with partners.
+Always read the privacy policy to understand how information is used and shared with partners.

 - No hidden charges on overpayments.
 Sending money to your lender through Sprive does not cost you anything extra.